 How private is PIA?

-PIA scores highly for privacy.
-Its apps use OpenVPN and WireGuard, two of the latest, most secure protocols.
 OpenVPN uses AES-128 encryption by default, but you can bump that up to AES-256 in the settings.
 You can set the data authentication and handshake methods, including RSA-2048 and RSA-4096.
-To reduce the chance of DNS data leaks, PIA uses its own DNS server, though you’re free to change this to your own.
+To reduce the chance of DNS data leaks, PIA uses its own DNS servers, though you’re free to change this to your own.

 PIA’s apps are all open source, meaning developers can pore over the source code to search for bugs or leaks.
 This can give you more confidence in the security and privacy of the software, as opposed to proprietary solutions that don’t always have the same level of rigorous oversight.